renpy/renpy/sphinx/source/config.rst

     should always be present, as it is used when a more specific key is absent.

-    Each value in the disctionary should be a list of (`image`, `xoffset`, `offset`) tuples, representing frames.
+    Each value in the dictionary should be a list of (`image`, `xoffset`, `offset`) tuples, representing frames.

     `image`